Property (T) for Banach algebras: Preliminaries

-It is well-known that property $(\mathrm{T}_{\mathcal{H}})$ is equivalent to weak property $(\mathrm{T}_{\mathcal{H}})$ when $\mathcal{H}$ is the class of Hilbert spaces, in which case we recover Kazhdan's property $(\rm T)$.
+It is well-known that property $(\mathrm{T}_{\mathcal{H}})$ is equivalent to weak property $(\mathrm{T}_{\mathcal{H}})$ when $\mathcal{H}$ is the class of complex Hilbert spaces, in which we recover Kazhdan's property $(\rm T)$.
 A bit more generally, Proposition \ref{prop:on_eq_of_(T_E)_and_weak(T_E)} gives two sufficient conditions on the class $\mathcal{E}$ for the equivalence of property $(\mathrm{T}_{\mathcal{E}})$ and weak property $(\mathrm{T}_{\mathcal{E}})$.
 This may be of independent interest.
 The conditions are well-known to experts, but to our knowledge, they do not appear explicitly in the literature. \begin{prop} For any second countable locally compact group $G$ and any class of Banach spaces $\mathcal{E}$, property $(\mathrm{T}_{\mathcal{E}})$ implies weak property $(\mathrm{T}_{\mathcal{E}})$.
-The converse is true if $\mathcal{E}$ satisfies either one of the following properties: \begin{enumerate}[(i)] \item $\mathcal{E}$ is stable under quotients, \item $\mathcal{E}$ is a class of superreflexive Banach spaces stable under taking complemented subspaces. \end{enumerate} \end{prop} \begin{proof} Assume $G$ does not have property $(T_{\mathcal{E}})$.
+The converse is true if $\mathcal{E}$ satisfies either one of the following properties: \begin{enumerate}[(i)] \item $\mathcal{E}$ is stable under quotients, \item $\mathcal{E}$ is a class of superreflexive Banach spaces stable under taking complemented subspaces. \end{enumerate} \end{prop} \begin{proof} Assume $G$ does not have property $(\mathrm{T}_{\mathcal{E}})$.
 We can then find a continuous isometric representation $(\pi,E)$ of $G$ with $E$ in $\mathcal{E}$ such that the quotient $E/E^{\pi}$ admits a net of almost invariant vectors.
-However, $E/E^{\pi}$ has no non-zero $G$-invariant vectors, by construction.
-If there is a bounded isomorphism from a space in $\mathcal{E}$ to $E/E^{\pi}$, it follows that $G$ does not have property $(\mathrm{T}_{\mathcal{E}})$.
+However, $E/E^{\pi}$, by construction, has no non-zero $G$-invariant vectors.
+If there is an isometric representation of $G$ on a space $F$ in $\mathcal{E}$ and a bounded equivariant isomorphism from $F$ to $E/E^{\pi}$, it follows that $G$ does not have property $(\mathrm{T}_{\mathcal{E}})$.
 This is trivially the case if $\mathcal{E}$ is stable under quotients.
-If $\mathcal{E}$ consists of superreflexive Banach spaces then $E^{\pi}$ is a complemented subspace and its complement is isomorphic to the quotient $E/E^{\pi}$ (see, e.g., \cite[Proposition 2.6]{BaderFurmanGelanderMonod}).
+If $\mathcal{E}$ consists of superreflexive Banach spaces then $E^{\pi}$ is a complemented subspace and its complement is isomorphic to the quotient $E/E^{\pi}$ (see, e.g., Proposition 2.6 in \cite{BaderFurmanGelanderMonod}).
 If $\mathcal{E}$ furthermore is stable under taking complemented subspaces, we have a contraction from a space in $\mathcal{E}$ to the quotient $E/E^{\pi}$.
 Hence, if the class $\mathcal{E}$ satisfies either of the conditions (i) or (ii), we see that if $G$ does not have property $(\mathrm{T}_{\mathcal{E}})$ it does not have weak property $(\mathrm{T}_{\mathcal{E}})$ either. \end{proof}